ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

 <img align="right" src="assets/blue-dande.png" width="300" >

-Welcome and nice to meet you, traveler from Earth!
+:wave: Welcome and nice to meet you, traveler from Earth! :wave:

 I'm Dandie and I'm part of the MagicDande family living on planet B611.